-Cold, sweet, sparkling, and fizzy; Red Currant Refresher starts with a currant infused simple syrup and is stirred into lemon lime pop with lots of ice.
+Cold, sweet, sparkling, and fizzy; this Red Currant Refresher starts with a red currant infused simple syrup and is stirred into lemon lime pop with lots of ice.
+Eat your heart out, Starbucks!
 Summer never tasted so good!

 THE STORY OF THE CURRANT BUSH

 We purchased the house from an elderly lady.
 Her husband had passed away the previous year and the house had become too much for her to handle on her own.
 We met her twice.
 She came across as super fit and active, but I’m sure a house in the country can be lonely for one person.